vignesh-devaraj/Giphy-Search/README.md

 # Giphy Search

+The project is about searching gifs and images.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.
+It was built on [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

+# Previews

 ## Development server